Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #machine-learning.uncertainty, #statistics.aleatoric-uncertainty

-## Explain the role of different data types in reducing uncertainty in machine learning applications.
+## Explain the role of different data types in reducing uncertainty in machine learning applications

 Gathering various kinds of data can help mitigate aleatoric uncertainty by providing a more comprehensive view of the information, thus possibly enhancing the accuracy and robustness of machine learning predictions.

 - #machine-learning.data-collection, #statistics.aleatoric-uncertainty

-## Explain how the probability that a continuous variable $x$ lies within an interval $(a, b)$ is calculated.
+## Explain how the probability that a continuous variable $x$ lies within an interval $(a, b)$ is calculated

 The probability that $x$ lies within the interval $(a, b)$ is computed as the integral of the probability density $p(x)$ over the interval, represented as: